syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Working-with-images.md

 You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PowerPoint-Examples/tree/master/Images/Remove-all-images).

+## Online Demo

+* Explore how to add and format images in a PowerPoint presentation using the .NET PowerPoint Library (Presentation) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/powerpoint/image#/material3).

 ## See Also
 * [How to crop an image in a Presentation using C#?](https://support.syncfusion.com/kb/article/15431/how-to-crop-an-image-in-a-presentation-using-c)
 * [How to extract the cropped image from Presentation in C#?](https://support.syncfusion.com/kb/article/15451/how-to-extract-the-cropped-image-from-presentation-in-c)